harryadel/harryadel.github.io/_posts/2025-05-03-meteor-authentication.md

 ## Introduction

 Meteor's accounts system is widely recognized as a key factor in the framework's success.
 It provides a clean, straightforward approach to implementing user authentication while maintaining security and flexibility.
 Let's dive into how this system works behind the scenes.
+While Meteor supports multiple authentication mechanisms including OAuth and custom strategies, this article will focus primarily on the standard password-based authentication flow provided by the `accounts:password` package.

 ## The Authentication Flow